jcaffet/hitman/README.md

 ## Description

 People often need to delete training, POC, learning AWS accounts.
-Hitman is here to do the job for you at a defined frenquency.
+Hitman is here to do the job for you at a defined frequency.
 It ensures cost containment and security hardening.

 ## Technicals details

 Hitman is based on the great [aws-nuke](https://github.com/rebuy-de/aws-nuke).
-It simply industrializes the deletion process thanks to the following AWS ressources :
+It simply industrializes the deletion process thanks to the following AWS resources :
 - CloudWatch Rule to trigger the deletion execution
 - Batch to ensure a pay per use strategy
 - ECR to host the Docker image that embeds aws-nuke
 - Lambda to gather the accounts to nuke and submit the jobs
 - S3 to store some configuration
-- Cloudwatch Logs to log the global acitivity
+- Cloudwatch Logs to log the global activity

 ![Hitman Diagram](images/hitman-diagram.png)